Demoulas family: 2014 Firing of Arthur T. Demoulas and protests

 In mid-2013, Rafaele Evans switched loyalties, which tipped the majority vote from Arthur T. to Arthur S.

 On June 23, 2014, Arthur T. Demoulas was fired by the board of directors.
 In response to his firing, six high-level managers resigned, and 300 employees held a rally outside Market Basket's Chelsea, Massachusetts, flagship store on June 24.
 Beginning on July 18, 300 warehouse workers and 68 drivers refused to make deliveries, which left store shelves severely depleted.
-On August 27, 2014, after months of protest by Market Basket employees and customers, the shareholders of DeMoulas Super Markets, Inc. reached an agreement to sell the remaining 50.5% shares of the company to Arthur T. Demoulas for $1.5 billion.
+On August 27, 2014, after months of protest by Market Basket employees and customers, the shareholders of DeMoulas Super Markets, Inc. reached an agreement to sell the remaining 50.5% shares of the company to Arthur T. Demoulas and his siblings for $1.5 billion.
+Following the sale, Arthur T. Demoulas owned 28% of the company while his three sisters – Frances Demoulas Kettenbach, Glorianne Demoulas Farnham and Caren Demoulas Pasquale – owned a combined 60%.

 2025 Firing of Arthur T. Demoulas

-On May 28, 2025, the board of directors, control by Arthur T. Demoulas' sisters, suspended him "for planning a work stoppage in retaliation for requests from the board for basic collaboration and oversight."
+On May 28, 2025, the board of directors, controlled by Arthur T. Demoulas' sisters, suspended him "for planning a work stoppage in retaliation for requests from the board for basic collaboration and oversight."
 Demoulas denied the allegations, calling them "a farcical cover for a hostile takeover."
 Executives loyal to Demoulas were fired and his supporters were removed from the board of directors.
 On September 10, 2025, Demoulas was fired.
 On October 1, 2025, Demoulas filed suit in the Delaware Court of Chancery seeking his reinstatement as CEO.
+On April 20, 2026, judge J. Travis Laster upheld Demoulas' firing.
+Laster ruled that Demoulas had failed to show that the board of directors had acted bad faith, "that [Demoulas'] longstanding resistance to board oversight, imperious manner, and refusal to compromise with his sisters threatened the company", and that the board of directors had a reasonable suspicion that Demoulas was planning another employee walkout and customer boycott.